kevindewalt/oldkevindewalt.github.io/start/index.md

 ### You can probably stop reading now if ...

 1. You're building a **free, ad-driven** consumer product.
-2. You have an **expensive product** sold at the CXO level through a dedicated sales force.
+2. You have an **expensive product** sold top-down at the CXO level through a dedicated sales force.

 ### This is for you if ...